2 days Stift Heiligenkreuz for connoisseurs

 Here you can reserve your parking space at the airport.

-Book yours here Arrival by plane, bus or train*.
+Compare and book flights here* (advertisement).
 The nearest airport is Vienna Schwechat.
-Heiligenkreuz is easy to reach by bus or train from Vienna, via Baden or via Mödling.
+Heiligenkreuz can also be easily reached by bus or train from Vienna, via Baden or via Mödling.

 - Bus & Train: www.vor.at